Holmus/CapStat/README.md

     For other systems, please see MySQLs installation and usage instructions.

+3. After the server has started, some scripts need to be run in order to set up the database and table structure.
+First run `database/init.sql`, and then run `database/capstat.sql`, **as the root user**.
+On a Mac OS X system, this can be done using the following commands:

+    For `init.sql`:

+        mysql -uroot < init.sql

+    For `capstat.sql`:

+        mysql -uroot capstat < capstat.sql

+    For other systems, please refer to the MySQL documentation.

-3. CapStat uses [gradle](http://gradle.org/) as build system, but `gradle` does not need be installed in order to build and run the application.
+4. CapStat uses [gradle](http://gradle.org/) as build system, but `gradle` does not need be installed in order to build and run the application.
 Instead, use the provided [gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).
 From the root directory of the project, issue the following commands (use `gradlew.bat` instead of `./gradlew` on Windows systems):

-    *   Building:
+    Building:

         ./gradlew build

-    *   Testing:
+    Testing:

         ./gradlew test

-    *   Running:
+    Running:

         ./gradlew run